fabrice8/markojs-form/README.md

 - `minLength`: Specify the minimun length of the input value
 - `maxLength`: Specify the maximum length of the input value

-Anything that is not listed up there, can be define as custom rule with the function below

 ### `define(rule)`

-Define custom validation rule.
-There are several ways of defining validation rules:
+Define your own custom validation rules or overwrite in-build rules.
+There are 2 ways to define a validation rules: statically using `static or $` or inside the component's class methods or right into the template:

 **Examples**